Risk Factors

 Young people who feel they are a valued part of their family are less likely to engage in substance use and other problem behaviors.

-Favorable Parental Attitudes and Involvement in the Problem Behavior
+Favorable Parental (or Adults Youth Live with) Attitudes and Involvement in Problem Behaviors

-In families where parents use illegal drugs, are heavy users of alcohol, or are tolerant of children’s use, children are more likely to become drug abusers during adolescence.
-The risk is further increased if parents involve children in their own drug (or alcohol) using behavior, for example, asking the child to light the parent’s cigarette or get the parent a beer form the refrigerator.
+If the parents/adults youth live with use illegal drugs, are heavy users of alcohol, or are tolerant of children’s use, children are more likely to become drug abusers during adolescence.
+The risk is further increased if those adults involve children in their own drug (or alcohol) using behavior, for example, asking the child to light the adult’s cigarette or get them a beer from the refrigerator.

-Favorable Parental Attitudes Toward Alcohol, Tobacco, and Other Drug Use
+Favorable Parental/Adults Youth Live with Attitudes Toward Alcohol, Tobacco, and Other Drug Use

 More Info